 What to Wear

 You wear white of course!
 Not ivory, not cream, not an ounce of color.
-Just pure as the fresh fallen snow white!
 From what I have seen in pictures people go from very dressy to simple.
-As it was August and quite warm out I opted for the latter with this asos number (that i didn’t get a full body pic in) and accessorized with a DIY flower headband.
-Nice and simple and cool.
-So light fabrics comfy sandals because you could be doing a lot of walking and depending on how far the location is from your meet up you don’t want your feet to be hurting before the night has even started.
-We were fortunate enough to not have to take the metro So my advice is to keep your outfit simple and leave the stilettos at home.
+As it was August and quite warm out I opted for the latter with this asos number and accessorized with a DIY flower headband.
+Comfy footwear is recommended because you could be doing a lot of walking and depending on how far the location is from your meet up spot, you don’t want your feet to be hurting before the night has even started.
+We were fortunate enough to be close to the actual location so we didn’t walk too far.
+So my advice is to keep your outfit simple and leave the stilettos at home.

 What to Eat

-So the very cool thing about Dinner en Blanc is that they provide a full course meal for you and your guest at the not so budget friendly price of $50 a person.
+So the very cool thing about Dinner en Blanc is that they provide a full course meal for you and your guest at the budget friendly price of $50 a person.
 Now the convenience is priceless because you can just show up, set your table up and then you’re done, but if you’re going the cost conscious route you can do 1 of 2 things.
-The obvious thing is to prepare you own food.
+The obvious thing is to prepare your own food.
 But if you do don’t go heavy, think Tapas style fare as it will be easier to transport.
-So when I say tapas or small plates think charcuterie, caprese salad, fresh fruit, fresh bread, etc. Option 2 is ordering from a restaurant and having it prepared to go.
-We were fortunate enough to have a friend who is knows the chef at Béarnaise Restaurant in Washington D.C. and we were able to order a pre-fixe menu of sorts which was great because we weren’t concerned with what to make etc. The food was AWESOME!
+Think tapas or small plates like charcuterie, caprese salad, fresh fruit, fresh bread, etc. Option 2 is ordering from a restaurant and having it prepared to go.
+We were fortunate enough to have a friend who knows the chef at the Béarnaise Restaurant in Washington D.C. and we were able to order a pre-fixe menu of sorts which was great because we weren’t concerned with what to make etc. The food was AWESOME!
 I definitely will have to pay the restaurant a visit.

 What to Expect

-Now with any large scale event you should anticipate delays.
-We left our meeting spot a little later than anticipated and it took a little longer to get into the actual event grounds, even though we were only 4 blocks away from it but that is to be expected when you are having an event with 3500 people.
+Now with any large-scale event, you should anticipate delays.
+We left our meeting spot a little later than anticipated and it took a little longer to get into the actual event grounds.
+We were only 4 blocks away from the Lincoln Memorial but having an event with 3,500 people comes with challenges.
 What is more prominent about the event is the experience that we shared.
 I had an awesome time and met some great people in the process!
 We shared, food, wine, stories and more and I appreciated that it was such a diverse group of people that attended the event from various different backgrounds.
 It made for an interesting and memorable night and I can’t wait for next year!